NCrashed/blog/posts/2016-10-22-ghcvm-minecraft-modding.markdown

 -- | Our first mod will greet a player on chat command --
+-- `Java class a` is special monad that works in context of Java class `class` and -- returns type `a`.
+--
+-- So the type says: This is a method with single string argument that is located in -- `Export` Java class and returns another string.
+--
--- `Java class a` is special monad that works in context of class `class` and -- returns type `a`. sayHello :: JString -> Java Export JString sayHello n = return . mkJString $ "Hello, " ++ unpackCString n ++ "!"
+sayHello :: JString -> Java Export JString sayHello n = return . mkJString $ "Hello, " ++ unpackCString n ++ "!"